Do I have to register as a member to participate?

 Can my girl become a Girl Scout without being part of a troop?

 There are many ways girls can take part in Girl Scouting.
-Depending on their free time and interests, they can register individually, for camp, for Pathways, as part of an interest group, or join a troop.
+Depending on their free time and interests, they can register individually for camp and other programs without joining a troop.
 If a girl registers individually, she may want to take part in one or two group events, like camp or a council-wide event.

 Where and how often do troops meet?